jyaus/haupia/README.md

 Browser Support
 ----
-Haupia uses CSS custom properties (variables) and CSS filters, so has full support from any browser that supports both, which is [most modern browsers](https://caniuse.com/#feat=css-variables).
+Haupia uses CSS custom properties (variables) and CSS filters, which [most modern browsers](https://caniuse.com/#feat=css-variables) support.
-(Older browsers get a fallback version that's functional, if visually unexciting.)
+Dismissible Alerts require the `:has` feature, which [some browsers](https://caniuse.com/css-has) may not support.

 Version History
 -----